keu/docs/learn/airflow-sagemaker.md

 ---
-title: "Train an ML model with SageMaker and Airflow"
+title: "Train a machine learning model with SageMaker and Airflow"
 sidebar_label: "Amazon SageMaker"
-description: "Use Airflow to orchestrate training and testing a SageMaker model."
+description: "Follow a step-by-step tutorial for using Airflow to orchestrate the training and testing of a SageMaker model."
 id: airflow-sagemaker
 ---